kili-technology/kili-python-sdk/docs/sdk/tutorials/label_parsing.md

 ### Named entities recognition in PDF jobs

-A NER in PDFs parsed label has a few additional attributes such as `.page_number_array` and `.polys`.
+For PDF assets, a parsed NER label has a few additional attributes such as `.page_number_array` and `.polys`.

 The description of those attributes can be found in the [documentation](https://docs.kili-technology.com/reference/export-object-entity-detection-and-relation#ner-in-pdfs).